Deployment - Quick Start

 ./scripts/bootstrap.ps1

-4. Run the following commands to log into the Azure and Azure Developer CLIs:
+4. Run the following commands to log into Azure CLI, Azure Developer CLI and AzCopy:

 az login # Log into Azure CLI